 Introduce them to Peter Rabbit early with this cute finger puppet book!
 Bring Peter to life and teach your little one how to count, before moving on to the classic books as they get older.

-This board book is here to give a valuable and enjoyable learning time for your baby, showing through a simple narrative with textured pages all the reasons that why is not that animal or object.
+This board book is here to give a valuable and enjoyable learning time for your baby, with a simple narrative and textured pages serving the fun and interactive reasons as to why they haven't encountered the right character yet!
 You can find many other books from this collection such as 'That's not my Elephant' 'Sloth' and 'Tractor.'